ij-project/gofile-uploader/README.md

     sudo rm "/usr/local/bin/gofile"

 ## Features:
-- Upload Files to https://gofile.io Using their API
+- Upload Files to https://gofile.io Using own account API
 - No File Size Limit
 - No Limit on Number of Files
 - Fast Servers